-One of my favorite Turkish dishes is called Menemen and it is a mixture of onions, peppers, tomatoes and eggs.
-The great thing about Menemen is that it is one of those dishes that you can adjust to your own taste and add bacon, spices, potatoes etc.
+One of my favorite Turkish food dishes is Menemen,a sumptious mixture of onions, peppers, tomatoes and eggs.
+The great thing about Menemen is that it is one of those dishes that you can adjust to your own taste and add bacon, spices, potatoes etc, much like an English bubble and squeak.

 Traditionally Menemen is ate at breakfast but it also serves well as an afternoon or evening meal.
 On this occasion the Menemen was served with hand made bread ( I have to admit this was a little bit too hard and didn’t go down well).
 There was also a plate of home grown black olives, olive oil to dribble over the olives and a small helping of Thyme.
 When it was all combined, it turned out to be a very tasty dish indeed.